 Light and written all for fun,

 You’re invited now to sample one

 Of my poems inside.

-Paperbacks available from Create Space and Amazon (click above).
+Paperbacks available from Create Space and Amazon (click above for Amazon).

 I’m inspired by a challenge from Richard Feynman, one of the most important physicists of the 20th Century – certainly the most interesting.
 He said:

 Poets say science takes away from the beauty of the stars – mere globs of gas atoms.
 I too can see the stars on a desert night, and feel them.
 But do I see less or more?
 The vastness of the heavens stretches my imagination – stuck on this carousel my little eye can catch one – million – year – old light.
 A vast pattern – of which I am a part… What is the pattern, or the meaning, or the why?
 It does not do harm to the mystery to know a little about it.
 For far more marvelous is the truth than any artists of the past imagined it.
 Why do the poets of the present not speak of it?
 What men are poets who can speak of Jupiter if he were a man, but if he is an immense spinning sphere of methane and ammonia must be silent?”

 You’ll notice I use rhyme in my poetry, usually in a simple pattern like A B C B. Rhyme and the short phrases I favor match a poem to the rhythm of my steps, which is inevitable since I frequently compose while walking.
 I also enjoy the discipline that rhyme provides.
 It pleases my analytical mind when the perfect word presents itself, fitting both the poem’s subject and its form.
 Writing poetry makes me happy, and I hope you’ll share a bit of the delight as you read.

 Thank you for respecting the poet’s copyright on original poems posted on this blog.